-From the moment your game animal takes its last breath, the clock starts ticking on the viability of the meat and skins.
-Proper handling from here forth is critical.
+From the moment your game animal takes its last breath, the clock starts ticking; proper handling from here forth is critical, for the viability of the meat and skins.
 Skinning should be done as soon as possible to aid in the cooling process.
 Hides should be folded flesh side in to prevent drying.
-DO NOT SALT and keep it cold.
+DO NOT SALT, and keep your animal cold.

 - Do not let your game freeze before it is processed!
 Frozen, thawed and re-frozen meat will have a freezer taste.

-- Meat not properly cooled and stored will have a gamey taste, or worse, spoil.
+- Meat not properly cooled and stored will have a gamey taste, or worse, will spoil.

 - Temperatures in the high country can plummet at night, giving a successful hunter a false sense of security about his quarters hanging in a tree, as temperatures can quickly soar during the next day.